-- Do not wear loose fitting clothing as it may catch in moving parts. - Make sure to install and/or secure all guards and shields, including the tractor power take-off (PTO) master shield, before starting or operating the harvester. - Be sure that the correct implement driveline parts are used and that they are properly secured. - Lower the lifter wheels when the harvester is not in use. - Install the safety chain when attaching the harvester to the tractor. - Clear the area of bystanders, especially children, when making repairs, adjustments or performing maintenance on the harvester. - · Do not allow riders. - Put all tractor and machine controls in "neutral" and disengage the PTO before starting.
-Follow the starting instructions according to your tractor manual. - Operate the harvester only while seated on the tractor seat. - Make sure the unit is adequately supported with safety blocks or safety stands when changing tires or performing maintenance.

-CAUTION: KEEP WELL CLEAR OF MOVING PARTS.
-BE SURE TO SHUT OFF THE TRACTOR, SET THE PARKING BRAKE, PUT THE MACHINE IN NEUTRAL, AND REMOVE THE TRACTOR KEY WHILE MAKING ADJUSTMENTS.
-WAIT FOR ALL MOVEMENT TO STOP BEFORE APPROACHING THE MACHINE.
+Do not wear loose fitting clothing as it may catch in moving parts.

+Make sure all guards and shields are installed, including the tractor power take-off (PTO) master shield, before starting or operating the harvester.

+Be sure that the correct implement driveline parts are used and that they are properly secured.

+Lower the lifter wheels when the harvester is not in use.

+Install safety chain when attaching the harvester to the tractor.

+Clear the area of bystanders, especially children. when making repairs, adjustments, or performing maintenance on the harvester.

+Do not allow riders.

+Put all tractor and machine controls in "neutral" and disengage the PTO before starting.
+Follow the starting instructions according to the OEM tractor manual.

+Operate the harvester only while seated on the tractor seat.

+Make sure the unit is adequately supported with safety blocks or safety stands when changing tires or performing maintenance.